poppy-project/poppy-docs/en/getting-started/README.md

 ### Poppy Humanoid

-It is a 25-degrees of freedom humanoid robot with a fully actuated torso.
-Used for education, research (walk, human-robot interaction) or art (dance, performances).
+It is a 25-degrees of freedom humanoid robot with a fully actuated vertebral column.
+It is used for education, research (walk, human-robot interaction) or art (dance, performances).
 From a single arm to the complete humanoid, this platform is actively used in labs, engineering schools, FabLabs, and artistic projects.

-You can get all the parts yourself following the [bill of materials](https://github.com/poppy-project/poppy-humanoid/blob/master/hardware/doc/BOM.md) (BOM) and printing the [3D files](https://github.com/poppy-project/poppy-humanoid/releases/tag/hardware_1.0.1/) available as STL, STEP and Solidworks 2014 format.
+You can get all the parts yourself following the [bill of materials](https://github.com/poppy-project/poppy-humanoid/blob/master/hardware/doc/BOM.md) (BOM) and print the [3D parts](https://github.com/poppy-project/poppy-humanoid/releases/tag/hardware_1.0.1/) available as STL, STEP and Solidworks 2014 format.

 ![Poppy Humanoid Vecto](../img/humanoid/vecto.png)

 ### Poppy Torso

 It is the upper part of Poppy Humanoid (13 degrees of freedom).
-Poppy Torso is more affordable than the complete Poppy Humanoid, which makes it more suitable to uses in an educational, associative and makers context.
+Poppy Torso is thus more affordable than the complete Poppy Humanoid.
+It makes it a more suitable solution for educational, associative and makers contexts.
 Poppy Torso can be a good medium to learn science, technology, engineering and mathematics (STEM).

 You can get all the parts yourself following the [bill of material](https://github.com/poppy-project/poppy-torso/blob/master/hardware/doc/BOM.md).
 The [3D models](https://github.com/poppy-project/poppy-humanoid/releases/tag/hardware_1.0.1/) for the parts are the same as Poppy Humanoid, without the legs and with an extra [suction cup support](https://github.com/poppy-project/robot-support-toolbox/).